On this page

 Copying a sound recording that includes a musical work

 Copying a sound recording that includes a musical work for individual personal use onto a "blank audio recording medium" as defined by the Copyright Act is permitted.
 You cannot copy a sound recording for someone else or for any other purpose including selling/renting out, distributing, communicating to others, or performing the recording in public.
-The Copyright Act has established a system of levy fees on blank media for providing royalty payments to composers, performers and sound recording producers. (s.8).
+The Copyright Act has established a system of levy fees on blank media for providing royalty payments to composers, performers and sound recording producers (s.8).
 In Canada, the Canadian Private Copyright Collective is responsible for collecting and distributing private copying royalties.

 Copying a sound recording that does not include a musical work

-Special exceptions exist for persons with perceptual disabilities for reproducing a sound recording in alternative formats.
+Additional, special exceptions exist for persons with perceptual disabilities for reproducing a sound recording in alternative formats.

 Distributing a sound recording